-- Parents/carers will need to arrange for the student's treating medical/health practitioner to provide written advice to the school which details: - o the name of the medication required - o the dosage amount - o the time the medication is to be taken - how the medication is to be taken - \circ the dates the medication is required, or whether it is an ongoing medication - how the medication should be stored. - In most cases, parents/carers should arrange for written advice to be provided in a Medication Authority Form which a student's treating medical/health practitioner should complete. - If advice cannot be provided by a student's medical/health practitioner, the principal (or their nominee) may agree that written authority can be provided by, or the Medication Authority Form can be completed by a student's parents/carers. - The principal may need to consult with parents/carers to clarify written advice and consider student's individual preferences regarding medication administration (which may also be provided for in a student's Student Health Support Plan).
+- Parents/carers will need to arrange for the student's treating medical/health practitioner to provide written advice to the school which details: - $\circ \ \ \,$ the name of the medication required - $\circ \quad \text{the dosage amount} \quad$ - $\circ \quad$ the time the medication is to be taken - how the medication is to be taken - $\circ$ the dates the medication is required, or whether it is an ongoing medication - $\circ$ $\;$ how the medication should be stored. - In most cases, parents/carers should arrange for written advice to be provided in a Medication Authority Form which a student's treating medical/health practitioner should complete.

+- If advice cannot be provided by a student's medical/health practitioner, the principal (or their nominee) may agree that written authority can be provided by, or the Medication Authority Form can be completed by a student's parents/carers. - The Principal may need to consult with parents/carers to clarify written advice and consider student's individual preferences regarding medication administration (which may also be provided for in a student's Student Health Support Plan).

-Parents/carers can contact the School Office (8823 9500) or download from the website (Policies) for a Medication Authority Form.
+Parents/carers can contact the School Office (8823 9500) for a Medication Authority Form.